mwpastore/securer_randomer/README.md

   2.2+, but SecureRandom`.random_number` throws an ArgumentError in Ruby 2.2
   and returns a float `n` such that `0.0 <= n < 1.0` in Ruby 2.3

-Tests started to accumulate so I decided it was probably a good idea to gemify this!
+Branching logic and tests started to accumulate so I decided it was probably a good idea to gemify this!

+### Why a monkeypatch?

+The concept of monkeypatching in Ruby is a sensitive subject.
+It has the potential to break things in unexpected ways and make Ruby code more difficult to troubleshoot, and it's these kinds of practices that give Ruby (and Rubyists) a bad name.
+It was actually way more labor-intensive to write this as a monkeypatch rather than landing it as a completely separate module.
+So why?

+Simply put, I do not anticipate this gem being a long-term solution!
+At some point in the hopefully-near future I would like to see the Ruby core team acquiesce to community pressure and modify `securerandom.rb` and `random.c` to not utilize OpenSSL and prefer `getrandom(2)` over `urandom`.
+And so my goal was not to write some super-maintainable, standalone piece of software, but rather a temporary fix that can be easily dropped into an existing project and easily pulled out at a later date.
+A monkeypatch is the easiest way to achieve this.

 ## Features